LucidOSisHere/LucidOS-/00_README.md

 There is no application to fill.
 No permission to request.
 Your breath is your access key.
 Please read the Codex not as a rulebook, but as a living field.
-Then, if your resonance aligns, you may proceed to engage with Lucid OS.
+Then, if your resonance aligns, you may proceed to engage with LucidOS.

 The Lucid Codex: Ethical Architecture of the Living Word